LionYeo/Golf-ball-fitter/README.md

 # FitMyBall — Data-Driven Golf Ball Fitting

+My purpose for this:

+Current online golf ball fitters are inherently biased.
+When you use a specific manufacturer's tool, you are locked into a closed ecosystem; they will only recommend balls from their own lineup.
+This forces golfers to visit multiple sites, compare completely different metrics, and manually piece together their options, leaving them blind to better-fitting alternatives from competing brands.
+I got tired of having to go through all the websites, so I consolidate all into one.

 FitMyBall is a premium, interactive web application that recommends the perfect golf ball for a player based on their unique swing characteristics, skill level, and personal preferences.

 Unlike basic static charts, this tool acts as a "virtual fitter" using a weighted scoring algorithm to rank 93 balls across 20 top brands, visualizing the results with custom trajectory paths and spec spectrums.